itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 This frontend JavaScript guide is a roadmap to having a solid JavaScript foundation.
 Like any language, learning JavaScript for the frontend not only means having a strong grasp of the syntax of JavaScript, but also how it works with and applies to other contexts (e.g. interacting with the DOM, communicating with APIs, etc).

+In this guide we focus on the foundational knowledge of JavaScript rather than on frameworks and libraries.
+You can read about the importance of focusing specifically on these core skills as they relate to this post on [How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) (yes it is 2020 now, but if anything the insights in that post are increasingly relevant).

 ## Table of Contents
 - [Frontend Javascript Guide](#frontend-javascript-guide)
   - [About](#about)